shadman/resume-json-parse-ruby/README.md

 - Need to clone/copy all code from repository on your Ruby project directory.
 - No need for any kind of database.
 - Install RVM and Ruby by given commands below (if needed; otherwise install only gems. steps defined in 'Ruby setup with RVM')
 - Run with puma server.
-(Steps define in 'Run Project via Puma')
+(Steps defined in 'Run Project via Puma')
 - After successful deployment and server run, you may access via http://localhost:3000.
 - Cheers.